-There is only to be one person speaking at one time, so please direct your questions or responses through the Chair.
+There is only to be one person speaking at one time, so please direct your questions or responses through the chair.

-In all cases, the Board will reserve its decision, meaning that it will deliver its decision at a later date.
+In all cases, the board will reserve its decision, meaning that it will deliver its decision at a later date.
 All decisions will be in writing.
 Appellants will be advised by registered mail of the decision.
-The hearing is being recorded by the Secretary of the Panel for the sole purposes of the Board.
-This recording, along with the Panel Clerk's notes and the notes of the Board members are considered to be transitory records and will be destroyed once a decision is rendered.
+The hearing is being recorded by the secretary for the sole purposes of the board.
+This recording, along with the panel clerk's notes and the notes of the board members, are considered to be transitory records and will be destroyed once a decision is rendered.

 The other members of the panel are << >>.
-The Panel Clerk today is << >>.
+The panel clerk today is << >>.

-Would the parties to the appeal please introduce themselves.
+Would the parties to the appeal please introduce themselves?

-Exhibits - In accordance with Section 200 of The Cities Act, the following documents have been received (list exhibits).
-Does anyone have any objection to formalizing these documents as exhibits?
+Exhibits - In accordance with S.200 of The Cities Act, the following documents have been received (list exhibits).
+Does anyone have object to formalizing these documents as exhibits?

-Preliminary Issues or Recommendations- If the assessor has a recommendation, determine if the appellant is satisfied with the recommendation, or do they wish the appeal to proceed.
+Preliminary Issues or Recommendations - If the assessor has a recommendation, determine if the appellant is satisfied with the recommendation, or do they wish the appeal to proceed.